rmakarovv/collectible_coins/README.md

 ## Project Overview

 This project applies deep learning techniques to the automated grading of collectible coins, using both CNNs & ViT, and CLIP-based models.
-The goal is to classify coins into standard grading categories based on high-resolution images of their obverse and reverse sides.
+The goal is to classify coins into standard grading categories based on images of their obverse and reverse sides.

 ## Dataset